telerik/ajax-docs/controls/htmlchart/troubleshooting/common-issues.md

 Solution: The **YAxis.Name** property of the main **YAxis** is set but the series' **AxisName** property is not.
 You must either remove the main axis' **YAxis.Name** property declaration or associate it to the corresponding series **AxisName** property.

-## There is a Redundant Space Between Pie/Donut Chart and its Legend
+## There is a Redundant Space Between Pie or Donut Chart and its Legend

 Solution: You can either offset the legend (see an example in the [ADD legend positioning options for RadHtmlChart](http://feedback.telerik.com/Project/108/Feedback/Details/67001) feedback item) or set a negative value for the **Margin** property of the chart's **PlotArea** (see **Example 2**).